 The College expects physicians to proactively maintain an effective referral plan for the frequently requested services they are unwilling to provide.

 Physicians must provide care in an emergency, where it is necessary to prevent imminent harm, even where that care conflicts with their conscience or religious beliefs.19

 - any degree of physical disability, infirmity, malformation or disfigurement that is caused by bodily injury, birth defect or illness and, without limiting the generality of the foregoing, includes diabetes mellitus, epilepsy, a brain injury, any degree of paralysis, amputation, lack of physical co-ordination, blindness or visual impediment, deafness or hearing impediment, muteness or speech impediment, or physical reliance on a guide dog or other animal or on a wheelchair or other remedial appliance or device,

 - a condition of mental impairment or a developmental disability,

 - a learning disability, or a dysfunction in one or more of the processes involved in understanding or using symbols or spoken language,

 - an injury or disability for which benefits were claimed or received under the insurance plan established under the Workplace Safety and Insurance Act, 1997.

-policy.
-For further information specific to providing care in health emergencies, please see the College’s Public Health Emergencies policy.
+19. This expectation is consistent with the College’s Providing Physician Services During Job Actions policy.
+For further information specific to providing care in health emergencies, please see the College’s Physicians and Health Emergencies policy.